linuxeng/LinuxPark/README.md

 LinuxPark
 =========
-Tnis is a project about Ubuntu support for educational.
+This is a project about Ubuntu support for educational.
 Imagine how many person are gaming on Linux!